segmentationf4u1t/trae_telemetry_research/README.md

 ---

 *This analysis was conducted in July 2025 using Trae IDE version  PRE-2.0.2 and 2.0.2.
 Network traffic was captured using standard monitoring tools, and all findings are reproducible.
 Community members are encouraged to conduct their own testing and share results through appropriate channels.*

+While core of this research was written by hand, an LLM has rewritten it to fix broken english, grammar and enhance the verbal aspect of research.

 Discord: cryptux
 x (twitter): https://x.com/CookingCodes